DepartmentofNeurophysiology/Analysis-tools-for-electrophysiological-somatosensory-cortex-databank/README.md

 ### About
 The analysis code loads a data file from the GigaScience database above, and calculates and plots the mutual information between the hidden state and the spike train. <br />
-The generate_input_current code generates a frozen noise input current that can be used in experiments.
+The function generate_input_current generates a frozen noise input current that can be used in experiments.
 Note that the hidden_state and input_theory vectors are needed for the information calculation after the experiments!

 ### Use
 see: Frozen Noise / Analysis / Example_analysis_experiments <br />